Maharshi Badrayan Vyas Samman: Age criteria and content of award

 The Certificate of Honour-i is awarded to selected Indian scholars having an age of 60 years or above.
 It honour includes a certificate, a memento and one time cash of five hundred thousand Indian rupees.
 The Certificate of Honour-ii is awarded to selected scholars Overseas Indians and foreigners of non-Indian origin, who aged 60 years or above.
 The award constitutes a certificate, a memento and one time cash of five hundred thousand Indian rupees.

 The Maharshi Badrayan Vyas Samman is conferred upon selected young scholars aged between 30 and 45.
 It constituted a certificate of honour, a memento and a one time cash of one hundred thousand Indian rupees.

 For classical Tamil

 The awards for classical Tamil is provided by President of India separately every year.
-It was introduced in 2005, and is managed by the Central Institute of Classical Tamil, an autonomous institution under the language division of Ministry of Education's Department of Higher Education.
+First recognised classical language in 2004.
+Award was introduced in 2005 and is managed by the Central Institute of Classical Tamil, an autonomous institution under the language division of Ministry of Education's Department of Higher Education.
 These awards have certain distinctions: